le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 you want to have available, you'll have to choose the right keymap for you.
-Usually keyboards come with preinstalled keymaps that can be configured, or you can create your own key map from scratch, if your keyboard is compatible with [QMK](https://qmk.fm/)] or other similar firmware.
-The lower the form factor the keyboard has, the more layers it will need, so there is balance you have to strike that will keep the keys you use mand their layer depth.
+Usually keyboards come with preinstalled keymaps that can be configured, or you can create your own key map from scratch, if your keyboard is compatible with [QMK](https://qmk.fm) or other similar firmware.
+The lower the form factor the keyboard has, the more layers it will need, so there is balance you have to strike that will keep the keys you use frequently closer to your default layer.

 For example a keymap that aims to have all the keys that you use for programming on the default layer can have the following two layers: